Rahm tells a few Trump-like whoppers in his Stanford talk

 .
 And, yes, I listened to the whole damn thing, in the hopes that Rahm can help me achieve my dreams of becoming the next Mark Zuckerberg.

-The talk consisted of Rahm sitting at the front of lecture hall, filled with super-smart high achievers who will probably go on to become fabulously wealthy business executives.
-At which point, Rahm will hit them up for a campaign contributions.
+The talk consisted of Rahm sitting at the front of lecture hall, filled with supersmart high achievers who will probably go on to become fabulously wealthy business executives.
+At which point, Rahm will hit them up for campaign contributions.

 As an unnamed moderator asked questions, Rahm leaned back in his chair and offered sagacious pearls of wisdom such as: